Casey Raymond, Acting Director

 Honors Program requirements substitute for General Education requirements.
 To graduate from the Honors Program, students must have a 3.0 average overall, a 3.3 average in their major, and a 3.3 in the Honors Core (Honors 140, 141, 200, 201, 204, 300, and 301).
 Successful completion of the Honors Program requirements is noted at graduation and is recorded on the student’s transcript.

-Freshmen are selected each May for the Honors Program on the basis of their high school average and their SAT scores.
+First-year students are selected each May for the Honors Program on the basis of their high school average and their SAT scores.
 First-year students who are not selected, sophomores, and transfers may also apply for admission.
 For information, contact the Honors Program Director.